mukmalone/AdaptiveGoalManagement/documentation/API_Documentation.md

 - 17006: Query is locked by another process
 - 17007: Missing workstation key
 - 17008: Missing owner key

+### /setWorkstationComplete ###
+- 18001: There is a problem with communication check message formatting, normally a worker id problem
+- 18002: Workstation does not exist
+- 18004: Missing key
+- 19005: Missing owner
+- 19006: Missing poNum
+- 19007: Missing station status
+- 19008: Missing step status

 ## ROS Custom Service Documentation ##
 The ROS service which implements the endpoints in ROS has the following server definition: